Become a Member for as little as $4/mo and enjoy unlimited reading of TSLL blog.

 16. Gardeners’ World on BritBox/BBC Two

 Every Saturday morning (a new episode airs Friday evenings in the UK on BBC Two), like clockwork, if it is March through October, I am watching the latest episode.
-My ‘Master Class in Gardening’ has come from watching this series since 2020, and the show itself has been on the air for more than 50 years.
+My ‘Master Class in Gardening’ that has come from watching this series since 2020, and the show itself has been on the air for more than 50 years.

 17. Fortnum & Mason silver tea strainer

 The tea strainer is put into use each afternoon when I sit down for afternoon tea.
 This slows me down even more and reminds me to just be.
-While sometimes, I am not as still in the afternoons as I would prefer, simply by choosing to use a tea strainer, I pay attention to what I am doing, and mentally is more present each time a cup is poured.
+While sometimes, I am not as still in the afternoons as I would prefer, simply by choosing to use a tea strainer, I pay attention to what I am doing, and mentally am more present each time a cup is poured.

 A similar one is available here.